Ced30/GGL-Documentation/API/GGL_prefabs/prefab_GGL_color_palette.md

 The main instance is top left, the others are	spawned GGL_sub that covers the area.

-Override the "Activate" method to implement the click	logic of the main instance.
+Override the "Activate" method to implement the click	logic of the main instance

 ## Relevant Methods